straizer/Study/4 semestr/Grafika komputerowa i komunikacja człowiek-komputer/GKiKCK_LAB02/freeglut/freeglut/Readme.txt

 packages, and often the error is with the application code or other library dependencies rather than freeglut.

-If you still can’t get it working after trying to compile a simple application, then please get in touch via http://www.transmissionzero.co.uk/contact/, providing as much detail as you can.
-Please don’t complain to the freeglut guys unless you’re sure it’s a freeglut bug, and have reproduced the issue after compiling freeglut from the latest SVN version—if that’s still the case, I’m sure they would appreciate a bug report or a patch.
+If you still canï¿½t get it working after trying to compile a simple application, then please get in touch via http://www.transmissionzero.co.uk/contact/, providing as much detail as you can.
+Please donï¿½t complain to the freeglut guys unless youï¿½re sure itï¿½s a freeglut bug, and have reproduced the issue after compiling freeglut from the latest SVN versionï¿½if thatï¿½s still the case, Iï¿½m sure they would appreciate a bug report or a patch.

 Changelog

-2013–05–11: Release 2.8.1-1.mp
+2013ï¿½05ï¿½11: Release 2.8.1-1.mp

-  • First 2.8.1 MinGW release.
-I’ve built the package using MinGW, and the only change I’ve made is to the DLL version resource—I’ve changed the description so that my MinGW and MSVC builds are distinguishable from each other (and other builds) using Windows Explorer.
+  ï¿½ First 2.8.1 MinGW release.
+Iï¿½ve built the package using MinGW, and the only
+    change Iï¿½ve made is to the DLL version resourceï¿½Iï¿½ve changed the description so that my MinGW and MSVC builds are distinguishable from each other (and other builds) using Windows Explorer.

 Martin Payne
-2013–05–11
+2013ï¿½05ï¿½11

 http://www.transmissionzero.co.uk/